-Collectively across all programs, the vast majority of enrollees (90%) speak English as their primary language at home.11 The second most common language spoken at home this year was the Native Central American, South American and Mexican languages (6%), while Spanish was the number 3 most spoken at home language (2%).
+Collectively across all programs, the vast majority of enrollees (85%) speak English as their primary language at home.
+11 The second most common language spoken at home this year was Spanish (10%) then Native Central American, South American and Mexican languages (5%).
 The Port Gamble S'Klallam and Suquamish programs reported 100% of their enrollees spoke English at home.
-Twelve percent of OESD's Early Head Start program spoke Native Central American, South American and Mexican languages at home, 6% of KCR's Head Start spoke Spanish at home and about 4% of both KCR's Head Start and OESD's Head Start programs spoke Native Central American, South American and Mexican and Mexican languages at home.
-These percentages had remained consistent over the past few years, but this year there was an increased percentage of students speaking Native Central American, South American and Mexican languages.
+Eight percent of OESD's Early Head Start program spoke Native Central American, South American and Mexican languages at home, 10% of KCR's Head Start spoke Spanish at home and about 5% of KCR's Head Start spoke Native Central American, South American and Mexican languages at home.
+These percentages had remained consistent over the past few years, but this year there was an decreased percentage of students speaking English.